Anish-CodeDev/Personal_AI_Agent/README.md

 ## 📁 Setup Instructions
 1. Clone this repo
+2. Create and activate the virtual environment
-2. Install dependencies:
+3. Install dependencies:
    `pip install -r requirements.txt`
-3. Fill in all the api keys where ever required.
+4. Fill in all the api keys where ever required.
-4. Running python files: You'll have to run two python files, one is the agent.py under the email_agent folder, thr other one is server.py under the rag_agent folder, the server.py holds the instructions of the `flask` server.
+5. Running python files: You'll have to run two python files, one is the agent.py under the email_agent folder, thr other one is server.py under the rag_agent folder, the server.py holds the instructions of the `flask` server.
    Go to the email_agent folder and run the following command:
    `python agent.py`